deepin-community/python-blosc/doc/tutorial.rst

 Fine-tuning compression parameters
 ==================================

 There are a number of parameters that affect the de/compression bandwidth achieved by `blosc`:

 * The information content of the underlying data, and `chunksize`: the size of the data in each call to `compress` and analogous functions. 'blosc' does not manage chunksize itself, but an example implementation can be seen in the `bloscpack` module.
 * `n_threads`: The number of threads to spawn inside `c-blosc`.
   `n_threads` may be changed by calling `blosc.set_nthreads(16)` for example.
   `blosc` performance generally scales sub-linearly with the number of threads with a coefficient roughly around 0.5-0.67.
 I.e. the expected performance compared to a single thread is 1.0 / (0.6*n_threads).
 For systems with hyper-threading the optimum number of threads is usually a small over-subscription of the number of _physical_ (not virtual) cores.
 * `blocksize`: is the size of each continuously memory-element that is compressed, in bytes.
 Normally `blosc` attempts to automatically guess the size of each compressed block of data, but the user can set it manually by calling `blosc.set_blocksize( size_in_bytes )` for hand optimized situations.
 Often the L2 cache size (e.g. 256kB for an Intel Haswell) is a good starting point for optimization.
 * `shuffle`: as discussed above the `shuffle` mode can substantially improve compression ratios when the
 * `clevel`: the compression level called for the algorithm.
 Called as an argument to `compress` and similar functions.
 * `cname`: the compressor codec itself.
 Each codec has its own characteristics that also vary depending on the underlying data.
 For example, 'lz4' tends to prefer smaller `blocksize` and does not slow significantly with `clevel`.
   In comparison `zlib` and `zstd` both slow substantially with increasing `clevel`, with an inflection point around `clevel`=4-5 for 'zlib' and `clevel`=2-4 for 'zstd'.
 Called as an argument to `compress` and similar functions.
 * `releasegil`: optionally the Python Global Interpreter Lock (GIL) can be turned off during `c-blosc` operations by calling `blosc.set_releasegil(True)`.
 The default is off as there is a small overhead in releasing the GIL which can be significant for a small `blocksize`.
 GIL release is intended to be used in situations where other bounds (such as file or network I/O) are the rate-limiting ones and a Python `ThreadPool` or similar object can be used for parallel processing either with or without `blosc` threads.
-Initial testing suggests that an equal mix of `ThreadPool` and `blosc` threads is near optimal.
+Preliminary tests suggest that an equal mix of `ThreadPool` and `blosc` threads is near optimal.
 I.e. a computer with 16 cores would have 4 `blosc` threads and 4 `ThreadPool` threads.
   An example of combining `blosc` and `ThreadPool` may be found in `bench/threadpool.py`.

 Links to external discussions on `blosc` optimization
 =====================================================

 * `Synthetic Benchmarks <http://www.blosc.org/synthetic-benchmarks.html>`_ by Francesc Alted
 * `Genotype compressor benchmark <http://alimanfoo.github.io/2016/09/21/genotype-compression-benchmark.html>`_ by Alistair Miles